 While many factors affect heart health, diets low in saturated fat and cholesterol may reduce the risk of heart disease.
-Grapes fit naturally into such heart-healthy diets.
+Grapes are a heart-healthy food and contain no saturated fat or cholesterol.
 Additionally, numerous studies on grapes and grape products, including table grapes, grape juice and wine, suggest that table grapes contribute to heart health.1 This benefit is typically attributed to the polyphenols present in the grape.

 1 Vislocky, L.M., & Fernandez, M.L.
 (2010).
 Biomedical effects of grape products.
 Nutrition Reviews.
 Vol. 68(11),: 656-670.